KarishmaDaga/course-notes/cisc223.md

 A decision problem has two components:
 * A domain set X
-* a language L that is a subset of X (L <= X)
+* a language L that is a subset of X (L ⊆ X)

-Our decision problem is then *"for some x which is an element of X, is x an element of L"*?
+Our decision problem is then *"for some x which ∈ of X, is x an element of L"*?
 Example:
-* x is an element of the set of all integers Z and L = set of prime numbers
+* x ∈ of the set of all integers Z and L = set of prime numbers
 * x = set of all email messages and L = set of all spam emails
 * x = set of graphs and L = set of connected graphs